-Interview – Justell Vonk
+Interview – The Haunting Art Of Justell Vonk

 Justell Vonk is an artist from Moscow, Russia, who creates stunning drawings inspired by folklore and the occult.
 I recently discovered her through instagram and was immediately captivated by her surreal dark images, which brilliantly combine horror with a sense of twisted humor.
 I interviewed Justell about her own experiences with death and how she magically mixes her beliefs and visions into her art.